ViolaSangut/NBA-Game-Day-Notification-solution/README.md

    **"Resource": "YOUR SNS TOPIC ARN"**

 4. Create am AWS IAM role for the lambda function to allow the function to publish to the SNS topic.
 Attach the previously created publishing policy and the AWSLambdaBasicExecutionRole policy to the role created.
-5. Next we need to create a python lambda function that will interract with the NBA API to collect the NBA data, format it, and send it to the subscribed emails in the SNS service.
+5. Next we need to create a python lambda function that will interact with the NBA API to collect the NBA data, format it, and send it to the subscribed emails in the SNS service.
 Attach the IAM role created Lambda function created.
 6. Create a Free account with subscription at [sportsdata.io](https://sportsdata.io/) and get your API key.
 7. Create Environment variables for your Lambda function and add the NBA API key and SNS TOPIC ARN.
    - NBA_API_KEY: your NBA API key.
    - SNS_TOPIC_ARN: SNS TOPIC ARN
-8. Deploy the Lambda function.
+8. Copy the gd_notifications.py to the code section and deploy the Lambda function.
 9. Create a Schedule rule by navigating to the EventBridge service.
 Set A CRON Job Schedule for how frequent you want the game updates.
 Attach the Lambda Function to the schedule rule.
 10. Test the Lambda function by running it. the subscribed emails should get game updates in their email when the function is triggered.